mxashlynn/gb-studio-omelette-font/README.md

 ## Rights 🏳️‍🌈🏳️‍⚧️

 This font asset is licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
-You can use this font in your own projects or modify it to create your own versions as long as you credit the original creator and the adaptor.
+You can use this font in your own projects or modify it to create your own versions as long as you credit the original creator and the adapter.